 Fishes metabolisms alters with the pond water temperature, so does the nutrient requirement of the fish.
 If the temperature drops and the fishes metabolism slows down then any food left in their digestive system will remain there and could start to literally rot inside them.
 Feeding fish during the winter months can therefore be a very tricky business.
 If you choose to feed your fish you must be confident that the water temperature will remain suitably warm enough for several days.
 You should use wheatgerm foods, which are specifically designed to meet the fishes requirements at this time of year.
 If you are in any doubt it is better not to feed.

 If the pond has been tidied up well for the winter then the fish will hopefully look after themselves during the cooler months.
 However, the winter months are a common time for fish to become ill and many of the treatments readily available will not be effective in cooler temperatures.
-It is therefore advisable to take some

-Winter Health Problems>
+Winter Health Problems

 One of the most common health issues we here of at this time of year is Carp Pox.
-This takes the appearances of smooth greyish waxy area's/droplets (unlike fungus which is normally fluffy).
+This takes the appearance of smooth greyish waxy area's/droplets (unlike fungus which is normally fluffy).
 Carp Pox becomes apparent as the temperature of the pond drops, but may be with the fish all year round.
 It is a viral infection, which as far as we are aware can not be treated at the moment.
 Despite it's horrible name, it is harmless to the fish provided it does not interfere with the functions of the mouth, eyes and gills.
 As the warm weather returns the symptoms of Carp Pox should clear up, but it may return again next winter.